surendranath-wissen/tempdata/ai docs/1_security_lib.md

-I'll analyze the Security library in detail to explain its architecture, patterns, and how it provides authentication and authorization across the entire application.

-[4 tools called]

-Now let me examine the UserService and business layer:

-[4 tools called]

-Now let me examine the authentication dialog and models:

-[4 tools called]

-Now let me examine how security is integrated in the application:

-[1 tool called]

-Now let me examine the authentication dialog HTML and how user authentication is handled:

-[2 tools called]

 # 🔍 **Detailed Analysis: Security Library Architecture**

 Based on my comprehensive analysis, here's a detailed explanation of the Security library, its patterns, and how it provides authentication and authorization across the entire application.